diagram-codesprint/render-line-charts-braille-display/README.md

-# Documentation for Braille Line Chart (BLC)
+# Documentation for SparkBraille

 # Goal
-The aim of the project is to explore the viability of representing the gist of a line chart (i.e., a summary of its "form") on a typical refreshable braille display (e.g., one line of 40 cells).
+The aim of the project is to represent the gist of a line chart (i.e., a summary of its form) on a typical refreshable braille display (e.g., one line of 40 cells), with Web content.

+Each pair (tuple) of dots in a sequence can be selected via its Cursor Routing button to read out the values for that tuple.

 Extension to larger (including multi-line) displays could be explored subsequently.

 # HTML Rendered View
 https://diagram-codesprint.github.io/render-line-charts-braille-display/src/test.html